I went to the Library the other day on a mission. It did not end well. It went something like this:

 TRISH: "I notice you have a few World and Owl back-issues.
 Do you happen to have any Ranger Rick back-issues?"

 LIBRARIAN: (Out loud) "No we don't save Ranger Ricks."
-(Implied) "Why do you want to read some kiddie magazine about animals, weirdo?
+(With a heavily implied) "Why do you want to read some kiddie magazine about animals, weirdo?
 As you can see by the look in my eyes, I am judging you!
 JUUUUUUUUDGE!!!"

 So it doesn't look like I'll ever be able to follow-up on this old post (unless I get really lucky somewhere else; but I have no idea where else I could look).
 I sadly wandered around the rest of the children's library -- and found myself face-to-face with their Dinosaur section.